EvictionLab/eviction-lab-website/content/weekly-reports/boston-ma.md

 # Changes in eviction filings

-Eviction filings in Boston were slightly below average in January and February of this year.<sup>1</sup> That pattern intensified in March following the suspension of eviction proceedings.
+Eviction filings in Boston were running very close to historical average in January and February of this year.<sup>1</sup> Filings fell in March following the suspension of eviction proceedings.
 Eviction filings were down 90% in April and zero eviction filings have been processed in May.<sup>3</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)